lazydistribution/tree_structure_testing/README.md

 # tree_structure_testing

+## Installing
-## Installing: navigate to project root folder and
+navigate to project root folder and
 ```
 composer init
 ```

+## base url
-## Web url should be directed to public folder index.php-file
+should be directed to public folder
 ```
 ../public/index.php
 ```

-## Routes understands this:
+## Routes
 routes can be set in ../public/index.php file and there in routes section.